Bob Graham: Political career

-Graham was elected to the Florida House of Representatives in 1966 and reelected in 1967 and 1968, each time representing all of Dade County.
-He was elected to the Florida Senate in 1970, also from Dade County.
+Graham was elected to the Florida Senate in 1970, from Dade County.
 Redistricted into a seat encompassing portions of northern Dade and southern Broward County, Graham was reelected to District 33 in 1972 and 1976.

 Workdays

-Graham's campaign trademark was to work full 8-hour days at various jobs representing Florida's constituents.
-The idea arose in 1974.
-Graham was on the Education Committee when it traveled to local Florida jurisdictions.
+Graham's campaign trademark was to work full eight-hour days at various jobs representing Florida's constituents.
+In 1974, Graham was on the Education Committee when it traveled to local Florida jurisdictions.
 After a public meeting in Miami, a frustrated English teacher, M. Sue Riley, said to Graham, "The main problem with the Education Committee is no one has any experience in education."
 Taken aback, Graham responded, "Well, what can I do about that?"
-Riley then arranged for Graham to teach a semester of civics at Miami Carol City Senior High.
-Three years later, Graham used his "workday" idea to kickstart his gubernatorial campaign.
+Riley then arranged for Graham to teach a semester of civics at Miami Carol City Senior High School.
+Three years later, Graham used his "workday" idea to kick-start his gubernatorial campaign.
 Throughout 1977 and into 1978, Graham conducted 100 workdays, including bellhop, tomato picker, and road construction paver.
 To stay legitimate, he worked an entire day, kept the press at a distance, and performed all aspects of the job.
 Graham performed more than 400 workdays during his political career.

 Governor of Florida

 Graham was elected to the governorship of Florida in 1978 after a seven-way Democratic primary race in which he initially placed second to Robert L. Shevin.
 His supporters at the time dubbed themselves "Graham crackers."

-Graham emphasized education, and focused improving the state's public universities.
-By the end of his second term, the state university system was among the top quartile in the country.
+In his first month as governor, Graham established a 22-member Florida Tax Commission, headed by Lieutenant Governor Wayne Mixson, to recommend policy to "make taxes more fair".
+In January 1979, he appointed Florida state senators Buddy MacKay and Kenneth M. Myers; Florida state representatives Gwen Margolis and Carl Ogden; businessman Preston A. Wells Jr. and others to the commission.

+Graham emphasized education and focused on improving the state's public universities.
 In addition, Graham's administration focused on economic diversification and environmental policies.
 During his tenure as governor, the state added 1.2 million jobs, and for the first time in state history, Floridians' per capita income exceeded the U.S. average.

 Graham also launched the most extensive environmental protection program in Florida history, focused on preserving endangered lands.
 During his tenure, thousands of acres of threatened and environmentally important lands were brought into state ownership for permanent protection.
 His keystone accomplishment was the establishment of the Save the Everglades program, which has now been joined by the federal government in a commitment to restore the Everglades.

 Graham left the governorship with an 83% approval rating.
 According to The New York Times, he was one of Florida's most popular politicians.